 Key Is Humidity

 Store Dahlia roots in temperatures ranging from just above freezing up to 70° degrees Fahrenheit.
-While there has always been a leaning toward the lower temperatures in the past, recent experiments point to the higher temperature for more dependable results.
+While there has always been a leaning toward lower temperatures in the past, recent experiments point to a higher temperature for more dependable results.

 The trick is to provide just the right amount of humidity.
 An overdose of this at a low temperature will cause more damage than at a high temperature.